Welasco/AzureSentinelSyslog/README.md

     ```
     This configuration file is checking the content of the syslog message.
 If it contains "CEF:" or "ASA-" it will forward the data to 127.0.0.1:25226 TCP.

+    In order for these changes take effect you have to restart RSyslog daemon and Log Analytics agent (OMSAgent) using the following command:

+    ```
+    sudo systemctl restart omsagent-[workspaceID].service
+    sudo systemctl status omsagent-[workspaceID].service

+    sudo systemctl restart rsyslog
+    sudo systemctl status rsyslog
+    ```

     At this point you have configured the RSyslog to forward all CEF messages to Log Analytics agent under a special filter that are listening under the port 25226 TCP.
 Any other syslog message will be forwarded to Log Analytics agent under the standard oms.syslog syslog filter using the port 25224 UDP.

     You can see how the standard syslog messages gets filtered, parsed and sended to Log Analytics workspace by checking the following files: